-Not everyone can afford Canon's flagship L-series lenses, but all want the performance and features, especially the wide aperture over the entire focal length range, they usually offer.
+Not everyone can afford Canon's flagship L-series lenses, but all want the performance and features, especially the wide aperture over the entire focal length range they usually offer.
 The recently-prior-released RF 28-70mm F2.8 IS STM Lens filled that position for the general-purpose lens class, and now the RF 16-28mm F2.8 IS STM Lens takes on that role for the wide-angle zoom lens class.

+What ommissions would be acceptable to achieve the lower price point?
+Let's start with focal length range.
+Why pay for or carry redundant focal lengths?
 Most of us have a standard zoom lens in our kit, and that lens usually features a 24- or 28-something mm focal length range.
 Traditionally, Canon-based kits paired the general-purpose lens with a something-35mm option on the wider side.
 While having a longer focal length range mounted and ready for immediate use is optimal, redundancy is often unnecessary, and it comes with additional size, weight, and cost.

 The RF 16-28 drops the focal length overlap to gain those other advantages.
 For example, this lens is dramatically smaller and 14 oz (395g) lighter than the Canon RF 15-35mm F2.8 L IS USM Lens, and the $1,050 price difference will catch your attention.
 That amount is nearly sufficient to buy the physically similar and perfectly complementary RF 28-70.